FusionAuth/fusionauth-site/site/_posts/2023-03-30-digitalocean-oneclick-installation.md

 ./fusionauth-upgrade.sh
 ```

-It should return the following:
+This should return the following:

 ```sh
 "stable" has been added to your repositories